learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 principalComponents = pca.fit_transform(X)
 ```

-We can now save the results in a new dataframe and name the columns according the first/second component.
+To visualize the components, it will be useful to also look at the target associated with the particular observation.

-- Append the target (flower name) to the principal components in a pandas dataframe
+As such, append the target (flower name) to the principal components in a pandas dataframe.

 ```python